AllyToAll/AllycePowerCorpScraper/README.md

 ## Issues I am aware of:

 - Money is not correctly scraped from your account.
 It is entered as 0 in field P2.
+- GitHub Actions workflow will attempt to run periodically but will fail.